Nate-Kleinsorge/ReadME-generator/README.md

 <a name="description"></a>
 ## Description:
-I was motivated to show off the new skills I have learned. so other developers can quickly generate a professional README.md file.
+I was motivated to show off the new skills I have learned, so other developers can quickly generate a professional README.md file.
-It allows people with less experience in markdown to creat a professional README file in minutes.
+This app allows the user with less experience in markdown to create a professional README file in minutes.
+While building this
 I learned that Command line applications exist, and are very useful in everyday life.

 <a name="installation"></a>